AliBeikmohammadi/OpenNARS-for-Applications/misc/Python/README.md

 # ONA vs. $Q$-Learning
 Implementation of **ONA vs. $Q$-Learning**, as presented in:
 * Comparing NARS and Reinforcement Learning: An Analysis of ONA and $Q$-Learning Algorithms.
-Submitted to the 16th AGI Conference (AGI-23), Stockholm, Sweden, June 16 - June 19, 2023.
+In Proc. of the 16th AGI Conference (AGI-23), Stockholm, Sweden, June 16 - June 19, 2023.

 # Usage